Bios-Marcel/ServerBrowser/README.md

 You won't loose your original favourites, since those will be taken over.
 Also it includes a SA-MP version changer, access to SA-MP legacy settings, screenshots and chatlogs.

+## Installation

+Overall, you have 3 options:

+#### Downloading the latest launcher.jar file

+The latest `launcher.jar` is available under https://github.com/Bios-Marcel/ServerBrowser/releases/latest , but it will **require** you to have Java 8 or later installed, i strongly suggest installing **Java 9**, since future versions of this project will use **Java 9**.

+#### Downloading the latest Installer

+The latest installer is also available under https://github.com/Bios-Marcel/ServerBrowser/releases/latest Unlike when using the `launcher.jar` file, the installer **won't require** you to download anything other than the installer himself.

+#### Build all the stuff yourself

+Incase you are paranoid and scared that i might have infected the files in the release section, feel free to build the project yourself.
+For further information on how to build the project, check the [Build Section](https://github.com/Bios-Marcel/ServerBrowser#build) below

+## Troubleshooting

+#### Your client isn't able to fetch servers

+If your Client isn't able to fetch any servers anymore, the first thing you should do, is to try and download the [latest version of the client](https://github.com/Bios-Marcel/ServerBrowser/releases/latest).

+The second thing you might want to check, is your firewall.
+Make sure you haven't blocked the application itself.

+#### Your client doesn't start anymore

+In case your client doesn't start anymore, the first thing you should do, is to try and download the [latest version of the client](https://github.com/Bios-Marcel/ServerBrowser/releases/latest).

+If downloading the latest version of the client doens't help, try removing your currently installed Java runtime, if you have never installed a Java runtime, deinstall the ServerBrowser using the default Windows uninstalling procedure.
+After deleting Java and/or the ServerBrowser reinstall it.

 ## Documentation

 Javadoc is available under: https://sa-mpservers.com/doc/overview-summary.html